walterfreeman/phy211/staff-manual.md

 If you have a student who is being disruptive and doesn't stop, ask them to leave your class.
-If a student is being *extremely* disruptive to the point where it jeopardizes the wellbeing of the other folks in the room, please do whatever you need to do to protect your safety and the safety of your students, including calling the Department of Public Safety at (315) 443 2224.
-(This is very rare but it has happened).
+If a student is being *extremely* disruptive to the point where it jeopardizes the wellbeing of the other folks in the room, please do whatever you need to do to protect your safety and the safety of your students, including dismissing your class or calling the Department of Public Safety at (315) 443 2224.
+(This is very rare but I had to do it in the fall).

 If a student is not wearing a mask that covers their mouth and nose, offer them one from the classroom supply or ask them to fix theirs.
 If they don't put it on, ask them to leave.
-If they are unwilling to do this and become confrontational, do whatever you need to protct yourself and the class, and call for backup (ping @channel in #phy211staff and/or call the Physics Department office or Public Safety.
+If they are unwilling to do this and become confrontational, do whatever you need to protect yourself and the class, and call for backup (ping @channel in #phy211staff and/or call the Physics Department office or Public Safety.

 **Coaches**: If your TA does not show up, and you are the only person there, send a quick message to Slack and ping @channel, and go on teaching.
 If there are multiple coaches, the most junior coach should try to contact someone while the rest teach.